Alexander1-hash/alx-low_level_programming/0x0F-function_pointers/README.md

-This project is a function pointer file
+This project consist of function pointers